 - Aux send groups.
-For example, you might only want specific channels to go to a recording device or to the nursery or to the hallway speakers or, more likely, to an effects unit where, say, you have reverb on all your vocalists.
+Useful for sending specific channels to a recording device or to hallway speakers or, more likely, to an effects unit for reverb on all vocalists.

-- Volume Channels.
-I’ve mentioned this one a lot on this web site.
-I will place my singers in a group and my instruments in another group.
-Such grouping gives you an easy way to pull back instruments for a more intimate feel or whatever you want to do.
+- Volume groups.
+I place singers in a group and instruments, by type, in other groups.
+Such grouping provides an easy way to pull back instruments or push vocals to meet the needs of the moment.
 Using such volume groups, the blend of the sounds within a group doesn’t change, only their overall volume.
-Drums are ideal for grouping with multiple microphones.
+Drums are ideal for grouping, with their multiple microphones.

 - Mute groups.
-For example, you might have the band in a mute group so when the music ends, you can mute all of their channels at once.
-This way, you avoid broadcasting the pop of the unplugged guitar or other such sounds you’d rather everyone not hear.
-In this case, activating a mute group mutes all of the assigned channels.
+I love mute groups.
+The music ends and the pastor walks out so you’ve got seconds before they start talking.
+Instead of hunting around the board to mute the band’s channels, you can mute all of their channels at once.
+This way, you avoid broadcasting the pop of the unplugged guitar or other such sounds.
+A mute group mutes all of the channels assigned to the mute group.
 Mute groups are different than the other groups in how they work but since I’m talking grouping, I thought I’d mention it.

 How group volume controls work differently

-The “normal” subgroup control can be considered the lazy* person’s way of controlling multiple signals.
-Take four channels and send their signals to a summing amp.
-When you move that group fader up and down, you are increasing or decreasing the volume of that summed sound. *I’m not against lazy; there is a time and a place for everything.
+The “normal” subgroup control works the simplest way by acting only at the grouped level.
+Take four channels and send their signals to a mix bus that sums the signals.
+Moving the fader up or down is increasing or decreasing the volume of that summed sound.

-The VCA (voltage-controlled amplifier) is the busy person’s way of controlling multiple signals.
+The VCA (voltage-controlled amplifier) works by referencing the source channels.
 Take four channels and send their signal to one fader.
-Every time you increase the volume of that group fader, the group control sends a message back to those channels so each channel increases the volume coming out of it.
+Every time you increase that group fader volume, the group control sends a message back to those channels so each channel increases the volume coming out of it.
 A VCA is more like a remote control.

-And if that’s not enough, let’s add in the DCA.
-The DCA (digital-controlled amplifier) works much like it sounds; instead of altering the actual signals from the channels, they are processed in the same way which then leads to increased or decreased volume.
+The DCA (digital-controlled amplifier) works much like it sounds; instead of altering the actual signals from the channels, the signals are processed in the same way, which then leads to increased or decreased volume.